Lithuanian National Defence Volunteer Forces: 1991 Soviet coup attempt

-Current Duties
+Current duties

 Volunteer units provided support to civilian authorities in the event of natural or industrial disasters.
 In the summer of 1992, thousands of volunteers assisted in fighting fires in wooded areas and peat lands; they participated in cleaning hazardous spill on the Nemunas River subsequent to an ecological disaster in Belarus.
 They also took part in relief activities during the flood of the Nemunas Delta in the Western part of Lithuania.
 In 1993, during a visit of Pope John Paul II to Lithuania, thousands of volunteers helped the police maintain public order.

 The Volunteer units took part in the first military exercises organised by the Lithuanian Armed Forces including the first joint military exercises Safeguard '93, Wind of Spring (1997–1998), Baltic Challenge (1998), Amber Hope series.

 Starting in 1994 members of the Volunteer Forces began participating international peacekeeping missions.

 In 1998 the Voluntary National Defence Service (SKAT in Lithuanian) was reorganised as the National Defence Volunteer Forces, KASP – in Lithuanian) and became an integral part of the Lithuanian Armed Forces.

-Structural Changes

-Since 2004 the Lithuanian Grand Duke Butigeidis Dragoon Battalion has been assigned to the Volunteer Forces.

-On 1 July 2005 the 9th Territorial Unit of the Kęstutis Military District of the Volunteer Force was restructured.
-The force units and members have been placed under the control of the 3rd Territorial Unit of the Žemaičiai military District and the 2nd Territorial Unit of Darius and Girėnas Military District.

-On 1 September 2005 the 4th Territorial Unit of Tauras Military District was restructured.
-The force units and member have been placed under subordination of the 1st Territorial Unit of Dainava Military District and the 2nd Territorial Unit of Darius and Girėnas Military District.

-Structure
+Organization 2023

-The structure of the NDVF is as follows:
+As of May 2023 the organization of the National Defence Volunteer Forces is as follows: